-The Residence Life Staff is made up of a mixture of full-time professional staff and student staff, most of whom live in our residences.
-The Residence Life Staff works to support our Mission Statement by providing guidance and support for our students through residence programming, including social, recreational and academic programs.
+The Residence Life Staff is made up of full-time professional staff and student staff. most of whom live in our residences.
+The Residence Life Staff works to support our mission statement by providing guidance and support for our students through residence programming, including social, recreational and academic programs.
 The following are part of the Residence Life Staff: